open-telemetry/oteps/text/0059-otlp-trace-data-format.md

   // This field is required.
   bytes span_id = 2;

-  // This field conveys information about request position in multiple distributed tracing graphs.
-  // It is a list of Tracestate.Entry with a maximum of 32 members in the list.
-  //
-  // See the https://github.com/w3c/distributed-tracing for more details about this field. message Tracestate {
-    message Entry {
+  // TraceEntry is the entry that is repeated in tracestate field (see below). message TraceEntry {
-      // The key must begin with a lowercase letter, and can only contain
+    // key must begin with a lowercase letter, and can only contain
     // lowercase letters 'a'-'z', digits '0'-'9', underscores '_', dashes
     // '-', asterisks '*', and forward slashes '/'.
     string key = 1;

-      // The value is opaque string up to 256 characters printable ASCII
+    // value is opaque string up to 256 characters printable ASCII
     // RFC0020 characters (i.e., the range 0x20 to 0x7E) except ',' and '='.
     // Note that this also excludes tabs, newlines, carriage returns, etc. string value = 2;
   }

-    // A list of entries that represent the Tracestate. repeated Entry entries = 1;
-  }

-  // The Tracestate on the span.
+  // TraceState conveys information about request position in multiple distributed tracing graphs.
+  // It is a list of Tracestate.Entry with a maximum of 32 members in the list.
+  //
-  Tracestate tracestate = 3;
+  // See the https://github.com/w3c/distributed-tracing for more details about this field. repeated TraceEntry tracestate = 3;

-  // The `span_id` of this span's parent span.
+  // parent_span_id is the `span_id` of this span's parent span.
 If this is a root span, then this
-  // field must be empty.
+  // field must be omitted.
 The ID is an 8-byte array. bytes parent_span_id = 4;

-  // An optional resource that is associated with this span.
+  // resource that is associated with this span.
+Optional.
 If not set, this span
-  // should be part of a ResourceSpan that does include the resource information, unless resource
+  // should be part of a ResourceSpans message that does include the resource information,
-  // information is unknown.
+  // unless resource information is unknown.
   Resource resource = 5;

-  // A description of the span's operation.
+  // name describes the span's operation.
   //
   // For example, the name can be a qualified method name or a file name
   // and a line number where the operation is called.
 A best practice is to use